 Open-house community meetings were held in the Local Communities of Varvarovka and Rassvet, where it was expected there would be most interest in the Project.
 The open-house consultation meetings were attended by local residents (both employed and pensioners), environmental NGOs, academic and research institutes and local government representatives.
 At 18.00 on both days, representatives of South Stream Transport presented information about the Project and representatives of URS presented the findings of the draft ESIA Report, followed by a 'Question and Answer' session.
-The venues were open between 17.00 and 20.00, so that stakeholders could visit before or after the presentation to discuss the Project and draft ESIA Report and URS and ask questions.
+The venues were open between 17.00 and 20.00, so that stakeholders could visit before or after the presentation to discuss the Project and ESIA Report more informally with representatives and specialists from South Stream Transport and URS and ask questions.